DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 You would do:
 ``"-mod=@Mod1; @Mod2; @Mod3;"``

-If it is a client mod (e.g. JSRS) then there is **no need to add it to startup!**, just the .bikey into your BIKey folder **However** this is not always the case, please check the mod page before installing all mods!
+If it is a client mod (e.g. JSRS) then there is **no need to add it to startup!** Just the .bikey into your BIKey folder

+**However** this is not always the case, please check the mod page before installing all mods!

 ### How do I backup my server with this?